dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 This chart has two categories being used to disaggregate the data.

-Attribute category : Donors!
-We can see Donor 1, Donor 2.
+Attribute category : Donors; We can see Donor 1, Donor 2 on the chart.

 We can add in additional dimensions as items or filters to our chart.